 You receive travel insurance for yourself and your family as long as you are under 70.
 You can insure five other people and their families by giving them supplementary cards on your account.
 Some benefits require you to pay for your trip with an American Express card (any UK personal Amex card, not necessarily Platinum) but the core medical benefit is automatic.
 My family relies on this as our core family travel policy and do not pay for any other cover.
 It may not be suitable for you if you have pre-existing conditions as there is no ability to pay a supplement to have them included.

 You receive full car hire insurance.
 As we live in London and don’t own a car, this is very useful for us as we hire 3-4 times per year.

 You and your main supplementary cardholder will each receive a Priority Pass card.
-This gets the cardholder plus a guest into 1,000 airport lounges across the world for free, including the Aspire lounge in Heathrow Terminal 5.
+This gets the cardholder plus a guest into 1,000 airport lounges across the world for free, including the Club Aspire lounge in Heathrow Terminal 5 reviewed here.
 As you get two Priority Pass cards, each of which allows a free guest, you can get a family of four into a lounge.
 This article (click) looks at the UK lounges you can access with Priority Pass.

 Platinum cardholders can also access the impressive Plaza Premium lounge in Heathrow Terminal 5 by showing their Platinum card – this lounge is not in Priority Pass but Amex has a direct deal.

 You can also get into Amex’s own network of high quality ‘Centurion’ airport lounges for free.
 These are primarily in the US but are rolling out globally – new ones opened in Hong Kong and Melbourne recently.
 The first UK Centurion lounge, at Heathrow Terminal 3, is due to open in late 2019.